Silver: What You Need to Know

 Health Benefits of Silver

-People that have used antibiotics too often in the past have come to discover that those diseases and infections they’re fighting have created an immunity to them.
-We need to be aware that some dairy products and animal products are loaded with antibiotics and hormones, and therefore possibly current antibiotics are not working with our bodies now like they used to.
+People who have used antibiotics too often in the past have come to discover that many of those diseases and infections they’re fighting have created an immunity to the medications.
+We need to be aware that some dairy products and animal products are loaded with antibiotics and hormones.
+That heavy usage in foods has possibly caused current antibiotics to be less effective with our bodies in fighting infections now like they used to.
 Please do your research, you must.

 Knowing the Different Types of Silver

 If you’ve already made up your mind and are thinking about investing in silver, you’ve already made a great decision, but you need to know what your best options are for investing.
-Here’s a look at a few different types of silver that you can get your hands on.
+Here’s a look at a few different types of silver that you can acquire as part of our investment portfolio.

 Silver Bullion Bars